hish22/depoty/README.md

 - Drop/Delete all installed packages `F9`

+> [!WARNING]
+> Version 1.0.0 of Depoty will automatically uninstall Depoty if it was installed via Chocolatey.

 - Navigation Button `TAB`
 - Return to main veiwport `ESC`
 - Refresh the installed packages `CTRL + R`